padm3-sh/onefinity/README.md

 ---

-# Version 0.6
+# Version 0.7
-- Added new game option -- Number Guesser (Computer)
+- Added hint option for word guesser
-- Added one new words list -- countries
+- Made slight code improvements

 ## 📄 License
 This project is open-source and available under the **MIT License**.